 What are EC motors?

-EC (Electronically Commuted, or Electronically Controlled) motors are electric motors that have permanent magnets on the rotor and use electronics to regulate the voltage and current applied to the motor.
-TerraBloom EC Fans Collection
+EC (Electronically Commutated, or Electronically Controlled) motors are new generation electric motors that have permanent magnets on the rotor and use electronics to regulate the voltage and current applied to the motor.
+At TerraBloom for many years we have been developing our proprietary EC motor technology and offer a wide variety of standard (non-insulated) EC Duct Fans and silenced (sound insulated) EC Duct Fans.

 All electric motors work by the interaction of two magnetic fields pushing on one another.
 One field is created by the rotor and one by the stator.
 The difference between motor types is in how these fields are created and controlled: